*Updated 12/24 to include Polaroid Lovers

 Pay It No Mind (Lowlights):

 First off, major props for tackling a song that features what many Radiohead fans consider to be Thom Yorke’s most impassioned vocal performance.
-Jarosz swings for the fences, and while I won’t call it a total ‘miss,’ this harmony-drenched cover leaves me wishing that she’d picked a different song.
+Jarosz swings for the fences, and while I won’t call it a total ‘miss,’ this harmony-drenched cover (of “The Tourist”) leaves me wishing that she’d picked a different song.

 Gone Too Soon (Favorite Lyric and/or Moment):